AviatrixSystems/Docs/HowTos/gateway.rst

 A gateway is considered to be in **UP** state if controller receives at least 2 (out of a possible 5) messages from that gateway between two consecutive health checks.

+For **Fast** configuration, the Controller determines the gateway state on 2 samples, so the gateway failure detection time is between 7 seconds and 14 seconds.

 For example, with medium setting, gateway down detection time, on average, is 1 minute.

 The keepalive template is a global configuration on the Controller for all gateways.
 To change the keep alive template, go to